top of page

 "The single biggest barrier to learning is the belief that you already know the answer. -- Chris Argyris

-If ABSAprime is known for anything in the world of teaching, it would almost certainly involve her work with simulations.
-Beginning in Spring 2006, she taught a series of courses which explored complex organizational communication problems by means of, first, students becoming expert in a particular space and time in history (relying on scenarios both realistic, as with labor relations in outback Australia at the turn of the last century [Waltzing Matilda, Spring 2013], and fantastical, as with time-traveling Nazi hunters [Ratcatcher, Spring 2018]).
-For each simulation, that traditionally-delivered knowledge was absorbed and tested, via 24 to 28 scholarly articles, in the first three weeks of the course.
+If I’m known for anything in the world of teaching, folks would almost certainly point to my work with simulations.
+Beginning in Spring 2006, I taught a series of 14 courses which explored complex organizational communication problems by means of, first, leading students to become expert in a particular space and time in history (relying on scenarios both realistic, as with labor relations in outback Australia at the turn of the last century [Waltzing Matilda, Spring 2013], and fantastical, as with time-traveling Nazi hunters [Ratcatcher, Spring 2018]).
+For each simulation, that traditionally-taught knowledge was absorbed and tested, via 24 to 28 scholarly articles, in the first three weeks.

 ABSAgraphicExpTrans10_edited.png